nameless-and-blameless/TAG/wiki/Hickory-Valley-Christian-Church.md

 ## Initial Concerns and Investigations

 ### Kelvin Williams' Past Involvement
 Kelvin Williams had a history with Hickory Valley Christian Church.
-In 2004, he helped upgrade the computer lab at Hamilton Heights Christian Academy, thanks to an introduction by Bonnie Bush Ford, a retired teacher and principal.
+In 2004, he helped upgrade the computer lab at Hamilton Heights Christian Academy, at the urging of his good friend by Bonnie Bush Ford, a retired teacher and principal.
 Bonnie Bush Ford is a cousin of President George H.W.
 Bush and President George W. Bush.
+Bonnie Bush Ford and family were all killed earlier during the initial phases of The American Genocide.

 Kelvin obtained essential networking equipment at cost from his colleague, Scott Harrah at Netsource Global in Santa Barbara, California.
 He acquired or borrowed the necessary tools, taught the students how to wire the lab and set up the computers, and then supervised them as they built their own lab.
 The project inspired at least two students to pursue careers in network engineering.
 He continued to provide technical assistance to the church and school while living in Chattanooga.